mheyer32/alienbreed3d2/ab3d2_source/docs/PVS.md

 ### Zone Order Reduction

-Originally, the PVS set for the observer's Zone was sorted on every single frame, regardless of whether or not the observer has moved, which is the only means by which the relative order can change.
-Moreover, small movements of the observer very rarely affect the outcome of ordering except in rare edge cases.
+Originally, the PVS set for the player's Zone was unconditionally sorted on every single frame, regardless of whether or not the player has changed position, which is the only trigger by which the relative order can change.

+To address this, a snapshot of the player's X/Z coordinate pair is taken each frame and compared to the previous value.
+If the value has not changed, there is no need to reorder the zones.

+It is also the case that small changes in the player position do not result in a change to Zone ordering in the vast majority of cases.
+When the player is moving through a Zone, most of the reordering calls will have no effect and are therefore wasted effort.

 To address this, a positon mask is defined.
-This acts to quantise the observer position to a coarser granularity.
-Zone ordering is only performed when the quantised position changes or the observer changes zone.
+This acts to quantise the player's position to a coarser granularity.
+This granularity is controlled by a preferences setting, `misc.oz_sensitivity`.
+This is a value from 0-7 which represents how many of the lower bits of the player's X/Z coordinates should be discarded.

+See: Zone_MovementMask_l, Prefs_OrderZoneSensitivity

 ### PVS Errata